FAIRmat-NFDI/pynxtools/docs/reference/built-in-readers.md

 ## Installation

-Each of the built-in reader comes with the main `pynxtools` package, therefore they are avaible after pip installation:
+Each of the built-in readers are shipped/installed with the main `pynxtools` package.
+Hence, these readers are available after pip installation:
 ```console
 user@box:~$ pip install pynxtools
 ```